Dinornis: Extinction

 Prior to the arrival of humans, the giant moa had an ecologically stable population in New Zealand for at least 40,000 years.
 The giant moa, along with other moa genera, were wiped out by Polynesian settlers, who hunted it for food.
-All taxa in this genus were extinct by 1500 in New Zealand.
-It is generally accepted that the Māori still hunted them at the beginning of the fifteenth century, although some models suggest extinction had already taken place by the middle of the 14th century.
+All taxa in this genus were extinct by the year 1500.
+It is generally accepted that the Māori still hunted them at the beginning of the 15th century, although some models suggest extinction had already taken place by the middle of the 14th century.
 Although some birds became extinct due to farming, for which the forests were cut and burned down and the ground was turned into arable land, the giant moa had been extinct for 300 years prior to the arrival of European settlers.